Semidefinite Programming and Ramsey Numbers: Illustration of the method:

 In this section we illustrate our method on the smallest non trivial Ramsey number $R(K_3,K_3) = 6$.
 This may be the most complicated proof of this fact ever published.
 In fact, at an early point in the proof we determine all $2$-colorings of $K_4$ without monochromatic triangles, from which it is easy to find the unique Ramsey graph on five vertices.
 For larger Ramsey numbers a similar complete enumeration is not feasible, and our method, which only uses relatively small graphs, can find new upper bounds.

 Recall that there is a 2-edge-coloring of $K_5$ without monochromatic triangles, see Figure~\ref{fig-R33extremal}, so all we need to show is that $R(K_3,K_3) \le 6$.

-\begin{proof}[Proof of $R(K_3,K_3) \leq 6$.]
-Let $k\ge 5$, and suppose that $G$ is a 2-edge-colored $K_k$ with no monochromatic triangle.
+\begin{proof}[Proof of $R(K_3,K_3) \leq 6$] Let $k\ge 5$, and suppose that $G$ is a 2-edge-colored $K_k$ with no monochromatic triangle.
 Let $G_n$ be a blow-up of $G$ on $n$ vertices where every vertex of $G$ is replaced by an independent set of size $I_i$ for $1 \leq i \leq k$.
 Clearly, $\sum_i I_i = n$.
 The number of non-edges in $G$ is $\sum_{i=1}^k\binom{I_i}{2}$.
 This is minimized if $I_i \in \{ \lfloor n/k \rfloor, \lceil n/k \rceil \}$ for all $1 \leq i \leq k$.
 Hence, the number of non-edges is at least $\frac{n}{2}(\frac{n}{k}-1)$, which gives an asymptotic density of non-edges of at least $1/k$.

 Denote by $\delta$ the minimum asymptotic density of non-edges over all 2-colored blow-up graphs with no monochromatic triangles.
 Therefore, $k\le 1/\delta$ and hence $R(K_3,K_3) \le 1/\delta + 1$.
-Notice that these asymptotic densities are always $1/m$ for some natural number $m$.
-Hence in order to prove that the largest graph with no monochromatic triangles has at most $k$ vertices, it is enough to show that $ \delta > 1/(k+1)$.
-If there was a complete graph on $k+1$ vertices with no monochromatic triangle, then there would be a blow-up graph with $\delta \leq 1/(k+1)$.
-In our case, it is enough to show that $\delta > \frac{1}{6}$.
+In order to prove that the largest graph with no monochromatic triangles has at most $k$ vertices, it is enough to show that $ \delta > 1/6$.
+If there was a complete graph on $6$ vertices with no monochromatic triangle, then there would be a blow-up graph with $\delta \leq 1/6$.

 We work in $\mathcal{B}$: the class of $2$-colored blow-up graphs with no monochromatic triangles.
 In figures, we will use solid and dotted lines to distinguish the two colors.
-We use the color-blind setting, so for example, \Kna is considered the same graphs as \KnaC.
+We use the color-blind setting, so for example, \Kna is considered to be the same graph as \KnaC.

 Forbidden subgraphs in $\mathcal{B}$ are monochromatic triangles \Kbbb (and \Kggg, but this already follows from color-blindness).
-Since all graphs in $\mathcal{B}$ are blow-up graphs, triples inducing exactly one edge \Krrb and triples inducing exactly two edges with different colors \Krgb are also forbidden.
+Since all graphs in $\mathcal{B}$ are blow-up graphs, triples inducing exactly one edge \Krrb and triples inducing exactly two edges with different colors \Krgb are also forbidden subgraphs.

 This leaves exactly seven graphs on $4$ vertices in $\mathcal{B}$, taking color-blindness into account:

 With a slight abuse of notation, we use the drawing of a graph $H$ also for the asymptotic density $\phi(H)$, making our equalities and inequalities much more intuitive.
 As a first equality, we have in $\mathcal{B}$: